Home > Digital technologies > Project management > Product development: Scrum, the rediscovery

 • increased customer satisfaction;

-When Saab AB delivers a new, improved version of its Gripen fighter plane every three weeks or Tesla is able to improve its models in production more than twenty times a week.
-Scrum is not far away.
+When Saab AB delivers a new and improved version of its Gripen fighter jet every three weeks, or Tesla is able to improve its models in production more than twenty times a week.
+Scrum is not far off.

-Scrum results are measured in terms of business and collaborative impacts.
+Scrum's results can be measured in terms of business and collaborative impact.

 Rediscover Scrum with those who practice it

-Scrum is best understood when you experience it yourself.
-Collaboration is like being in love, until it happens to us, it's hard to imagine what it's like.
+Scrum is best understood when you experience it for yourself.
+Collaboration is like being in love - until it happens to you, you can't imagine what it's like.

-The training presented on the official Scrum.org website is experiential.
-Participants explore together what psychological safety, trust, self-management and empiricism are.
+The training courses presented on the official Scrum.org website are experiential.
+Together, participants explore psychological safety, trust, self-management and empiricism.
 From a sum of individuals, they forge teams.

 Recognized field experts

-Scrum.org training courses are facilitated by Professional Scrum Trainers (PST), a community of 360 professionals around the world whose field experience has been noted by Scrum.org.
+Scrum.org training courses are facilitated by Professional Scrum Trainers (PSTs), a community of 360 professionals around the world whose field experience has been recognised by Scrum.org.
 They have the highest certifications: PSM III and PSPO III.
-Their incarnation of Scrum values and their ability to grow teams means that they have been individually invited to join this community of international experts to advance Agility.
+Their embodiment of Scrum's values and their ability to help teams grow mean that they have been individually invited to join this community of international experts in advancing Agility.

-Scrum.org training courses are created and maintained by Ken Schwaber, co-creator of Scrum, and the PST community.
-Participants benefit from the latest version of international advances in this area.
-The contents are state of the art.
+Scrum.org training courses are created and updated by Ken Schwaber, co-creator of Scrum, and the PST community.
+Participants benefit from the latest version of international advances in the field.
+The content is state-of-the-art.

-It is common in organizations that everyone has their own version of Agility.
-If having your local dialect has its charm, it is also largely unproductive for addressing the issues together.
-Without common vocabulary, we cannot understand each other.
+It's common in organisations for everyone to have their own version of Agile.
+While having one's own local dialect is charming, it is also largely unproductive for addressing the issues together.
+Without a common vocabulary, we can't understand each other.

-Scrum.org certifications make it possible to build this common understanding around official Agility texts such as Scrum Guide.
-This common understanding makes it possible to address our organizational challenges, and also to benefit from the experience of millions of teams around the world to accelerate.
+Scrum.org certifications help build this common understanding around official Agile texts such as the Scrum Guide.
+This shared understanding enables us to address our organisational challenges, as well as benefiting from the experience of millions of teams around the world to accelerate our business.

 Scrum on!